BigBeefyCow666/QuarrySaver/README.md

 # QuarrySaver
 A python script to create a list of waypoints of immovable blocks where you want to build a quarry or world-eater.
+Made for 1.21.4 (checks trial chambers) but should work on lower versions as well.

 # Prerequisites
 1. Python 3 (ofc)